 Find help fast

-Girls and women who are threatened with female genital mutilation as well as professionals working in refugee aid, youth welfare offices, in day nurseries and schools can find further information on the website of the Ministry for Regional Identity, Communities and Local Government, Building and Gender Equality for the State of North Rhine-Westphalia.
+Girls and women who are threatened with female genital mutilation as well as professionals working in refugee aid, youth welfare offices, in day nurseries and schools can find further information on the website of the Ministry for Equality of the State of North Rhine-Westphalia.